Taxes

 Calculating Depreciation

-As many investors know, there are three main ways to make money in real estate investing: appreciation, cash flow, and the tax advantages a property affords you.
+As many investors know, there are three main ways to make money in real estate investing: appreciation, cash flow, and the tax advantages a rental property affords you.
 Fundamental to those tax advantages is the concept of depreciation.

 If you’re unfamiliar with what depreciation is or why it matters, we’ll summarize it in brief here; however, we recommend that you first check out this article on the topic beforehand – The Basics of Depreciation